 Under no circumstances should ‘black market’ liquid nicotine be used.
-There have been serious cases of vaping associated lung injury (‘EVALI’) mostly from black market, unregulated nicotine juice.
+There have been serious cases of vaping associated lung injury (‘EVALI’), associated with black market, unregulated nicotine juice and cannabis.
 Toxic vitamin E acetate contamination was thought to be the main cause of the lung injury, but the true picture is still not known.
 Although no-one can say with 100% certainty that Australian TGO-110 standard nicotine is safe, the risk of lung injury is vastly reduced if safe, legal nicotine products are used instead of black market nicotine.

 What does the World Health Organization say about nicotine vaping?